 One detailing trick that can be used for removing grease spots or stains from carpets is diluted degreasers or cleaning agents.
 Whether you like Purple Power, Greased Lightening, or another degreaser, it’s a good idea to dilute it about 5 to 1 with water before applying to interior surfaces like carpet.

 Degreasers can be pretty strong (but also great for spot cleaning), which is why people tend to mix them with water in empty spray bottles.
-Use a pure (distilled) water to dilute whatever you are using, and you’re good to go.
+Just use pure (distilled) water to dilute whatever you are using, and you’re good to go.

 #6 – Steam for Spot Cleaning